NicoOgno/SQL_server_tutorial/02_MSQLS_IDE.md

 3. Click Add ➡️ New Project.

-4. Select `SQL Server Scripts`, give a name for your project and click OK.
+4. Select `SQL Server Scripts`, give a name for your project and click 🆗.
 This will create a project with three files: `Connections`, `Queries` and `Miscellaneous`.

 5. Close the inicial `SQLQuery window`, then go to the file `Queries` in your project and give right click and choose *New Query*, this will create a new `.sql` file.